wangby511/System-Design-Architecture-and-Infra/design-common.md

 ## Delivery Protocols

 **Long Polling** - Long polling is technique where the server elects to hold a client connection open for as long as possible, delivering a response only after data becomes available or timeout threshold has been reached.

-**WebSocket** - WebSocket is a computer communication protocol which provides full-duplex communication channels.
-Suitable for bi-directional real-time communication.
+Therefore, Long Polling is **Half-Duplex** meaning that a new request-response cycle is required each time the client wants to communicate something to the server.
+However, it is more resource intensive and can come with a latency overhead.
+Also reliable message ordering can be an issue.

+**WebSocket** - A WebSocket connection is a thin transport layer built on top of a device’s TCP/IP stack.
+Suitable for bi-directional real-time communication. **Full-duplex** asynchronous messaging is supported so that both the client and the server can stream messages to each other independently.
+However, WebSockets don’t automatically recover when connections are terminated.

+How many WebSocket connection can a server handle? - By default, a single server can handle 65,536 socket connections just because it's the max number of TCP ports available.
+But the actual limit is often more like 20k.

-**Server-Sent Events(SSE)** - Unlike WebSockets, Server-Sent Events are a one-way communication channel where events flow from server to client only.
+**Server-Sent Events(SSE)** - Server-Sent Events are a one-way communication channel where events flow from server to client only.
 Server-Sent Events allows browser clients to receive a stream of events from a server over an HTTP connection without polling.

 ## Process vs Thread